maldonadojsm/Herbie/README.md

 # Herbie

-An automated driving RC car.
+An automated car powered by a lane navigation system written in Open CV.